Gerasa (Judaea): Gezer

-Jacob N. Simchoni noted how others (Schlatter, 1913: 39; Nestle, 90) had suggested that an error may have befallen the copyist of the Josephus manuscript and that Gerasa should perhaps be read as Gezer.
-This view was also adopted by author, M.L.
-Fischer.
+Adriaan Reland suggested that Gerasa should be read as Gezer.
+Others (Schlatter, 1913: 39; Nestle, 90; M.L.
+Fischer) also adopted this opinon.
 Safrai and Klein, however, reject this opinion, saying that this was highly unlikely, since Gezer had already been subdued prior to the capture of Gerasa (ibid.
 4.9.1), and that a Roman camp was stationed in Emmaus (near Gezer).